An Iconic Heavy Hitter Algorithm Made Private: Related Work

-Linear sketches (Count-Min, Count Sketch) provide mergeable summaries with rigorous probabilistic error Guarantees, and have long been used for frequency estimation and frequent item detection.
-Recent work shows how to \emph{privatize} these sketches in the single-observation DP model.
-Pagh and Thorup analyzed \emph{private CountSketch}, giving improved utility bounds and median-of-rows estimators that compose well with noise \cite{pagh2022improved}.
-Zhao et al.\ developed efficient private linear-sketch implementations and demonstrated strong accuracy–space trade-offs in practice \cite{zhao2022differentially}.
-These mechanisms output DP frequency estimates for \emph{queried} items.
-Producing heavy hitters, however, generally requires scanning or iterating over the universe to identify large counts—an operational hurdle in large domains.
+Linear sketches provide frequency vector summaries with rigorous probabilistic error guarantees, and have long been used for frequency estimation and frequent item detection.
+Recent work shows how to {privatize} these sketches in the single-observation $\diffpriv$ model.
+Pagh and Thorup analyzed \emph{private $\cs$}, giving improved utility bounds, showing that the error of the query method composes nicely with Gaussian noise \cite{pagh2022improved}.
+Zhao et al. developed efficient private linear-sketch implementations and demonstrated strong accuracy-space trade-offs in practice \cite{zhao2022differentially}.
+These mechanisms output $\diffpriv$ frequency estimates for \emph{queried} items.
+Producing heavy hitters, however, generally requires scanning or iterating over the universe to identify large counts.
+This is an operational hurdle in large domains.

-A common workaround uses a differentially private {CountSketch as a frequency oracle} inside a heavy-hitter pipeline \cite{bassily2017practical}.
-While effective, and improve over naive iteration, current instantiations still rely on substantial post-processing requirements to prune candidates and locate frequent items.
+A common workaround uses a $\diffpriv$ {$\cs$ as a frequency oracle} inside a heavy-hitter pipeline \cite{bassily2017practical}.
+While effective, and improve over brute-force iteration, current instantiations still rely on substantial post-processing requirements to prune candidates and locate frequent items.
 These post-processing steps require a central server.
 Our work bypasses this requirement and allows More broadly, heavy hitter detection has been given a lot of attention in the local DP model \cite{bun2019heavy,erlingsson2014rappor,qin2016heavy,wu2022asymptotically}, where users send one randomized report and the server reconstructs frequent items.